 These bottles, along with sharp nails and pins, were placed inside larger clay bottles that would hang upside down over the fireplace to keep bad spirits and witches away.
 Other items, like bones, dolls and shoes, were placed within the walls and under the floorboards to protect the house and family from bad spirits.

 The tiny room leads into the hall, which displayed medical recipes for concoctions like snail water which was used to cure rheumatism and treat pain.
 To make snail water, baked snails were added to strong ale.

-There was another book which held instructions for making water from cow dung, as it was believed dung was a useful ingredient for helping cure all kinds of ailments.
+There was another book that held instructions for making water from cow dung, as it was believed dung was a useful ingredient for helping cure all kinds of ailments.

 The rest of the house featured textiles, furniture and information on life in the 17th century.
 Everything from how people ate without utensils to how children would drink beer as it was safer than water.

 The Puritans Beliefs

 The Puritans were strict parents were when it came to raising their children.
 Puritans believed that children were born stained with sin and had to repent and put full faith in God to get into heaven.